yallasrikanth18/javascript-questions/README.md

 ## FAQ

+* [What's the best way to learn JavaScript?](https://medium.com/javascript-scene/learn-javascript-b631a4af11f2) (This question links directly to the answer).

 * [Where can I find examples of prototypal OO in JavaScript?](https://github.com/learn-javascript-courses/javascript-questions/issues/2) Spoiler: everywhere

 * [Should I avoid using `this` in JavaScript?](https://github.com/learn-javascript-courses/javascript-questions/issues/3) Spoiler: use with caution